courros/hnco/README.md

     make doc

 Once generated, you will find it under `doc/api/`.

+Python bindings are located under bindings/.
+To build and install the python module for hnco, first build and install the library then:

+        cd bindings
+        python3 setup.py build
+        python3 setup.py install --prefix '~/.local'

 Installation of Perl scripts is taken care of by autotools.
 However, Perl modules are managed separately by `Makefile.PL`.
 If you want to